 - Pleasure and enjoyment

 - Washing after exercise or activity

 - Remove dirt and debris from injuries as cats have antiseptic tongues

 - Temperature control

 - Relaxation and stress/anxiety relief

-Cats also know that when they have nothing else to do they can always groom.
-Many times grooming is a fixed exercise that cats can rely on.
+Cats also know that when they have nothing else to do that they can always groom.
+Many times, grooming is a fixed exercise that cats can rely on.

 It is not uncommon for a cat to use grooming as a way to ignore the request of an owner.
 Grooming can be used as an act of “busy work” as a stall tactic.
 Yes, cats are that smart.